Do the Symptoms of Bipolar Disorder Get Worse with Age?

 Refusing to believe that treatment is necessary can also lead to the worsening of symptoms.
 It’s not uncommon for a person with bipolar disorder to believe they’re cured if their symptoms start to improve.
 They may attempt to discontinue taking their medication, which can lead to a quick return of symptoms.

-Untreated bipolar disorder may also lead to inappropriate coping mechanisms like substance abuse.
+Untreated bipolar disorder may also lead to unhealthy coping mechanisms like substance abuse.
 Misuse of substances can exaggerate or prolong symptoms of both mania and depression.
-And symptoms of mania can lead to difficulty controlling reckless behavior including drinking too much, driving too fast, or behaving aggressively toward others.
+Symptoms of mania can lead to difficulty controlling reckless behavior, including drinking too much, driving too fast, or behaving aggressively toward others.

 With or without substance abuse, episodes of mania can cause destructive actions that may not have occurred if the bipolar symptoms were under control.
 These actions can ultimately lead to legal problems because of acts like road rage, domestic violence, stealing money to support compulsive spending behavior, or a drug addiction.